Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: An asset price process with stochastic volatility and self-exciting jumps

 \subsection{A discrete time model for returns}

-In common with the literature, we undertake inference in the context of a discrete time representation of the model, as described in detail in this\textbf{\ }section.
-Applying an Euler discretization to (\ref{ch6pt}) through (\ref{ch6dlamv}) with $\Delta t=1/252$ (equivalent to one\ trading day), leads to
+In common with the literature, we undertake inference in the context of a discrete time state space representation of the continuous time model for the asset price, applying an Euler discretization to (\ref{ch6pt}) through (\ref{ch6dlamv}) with $\Delta t=1/252$ (equivalent to one\ trading day).
+Given the complexity of the proposed model, and the multiple features on which we wish to draw inference, we supplement the daily return measure, defined as

+where $p_{t}$ denotes the logarithm of the asset price at the end of day $t$, with three additional measures computed from high frequency\emph{ }(intraday)\textbf{ }returns.
+For expositional clarity we begin, in this section, by focusing on the measurement equation for the return only, describing in detail the latent components that feature therein.
+In Section \ref{add_measures} we then introduce the high frequency quantities that are used to define the three additional measurement equations, making clear the assumed link between observed and latent quantities.
+In Section \ref{full_SSM} , we collect all components of the model together, introducing appropriate labelling to facilitate subsequent referencing.